Our cost for each sofa was under $100.

 - Miter Saw (or have your local hardware store cut the wood for you)

 - Pull Saw (for cutting dowel)

 - Kreg Jig HD (allows for bigger screws)

 1) Cut 4 x 4 Doug Fir wood (if not cut at hardware store).
 Each sofa arm requires three 30 inch cuts and one 24 inch cut; therefore, each sofa needs six 30 inch cuts and two 24 inch cuts.
 To complete the sofa, you will need four 72 inch cuts for each sofa.
 After cutting, position pieces for the arms and back on floor to assure you have all the cuts necessary.
-I definitely needed to do this part to help me visualize where I needed to place the screws.
+I definitely need to do this part to help me visualize where I will need to place screws.

 2) Made 3/4 inch holes on all 4 in. x 4 in.
 Doug Fir arm pieces.
 The arm pieces are the only ones that will require these.
 Each 24 inch piece will require two holes at 10 inches from the bottom that connect inside and another hole (approximately 1 inch in depth) 22 inches from the floor.
 See picture below.